2023 Best Value Physical Sciences Master's Degree Schools in North Carolina

 Best North Carolina Schools for Affordable Quality for a Master's in Physical Sciences

-Our 2023 rankings named East Carolina University the best value school in North Carolina for physical sciences students working on their master’s degree.
-ECU is a fairly large public school located in the small city of Greenville.
+Our analysis found East Carolina University to be the best value school for physical sciences students who want to pursue a master’s degree in North Carolina.
+ECU is a fairly large public school located in the city of Greenville.

 In-state tuition fees for graduate students at ECU are $7,594 per year.

-Read full report on Physical Sciences at East Carolina University
+Full Physical Sciences at East Carolina University Report

 NC State did well in our overall quality rankings, too.
 It placed #4 on our Best Physical Sciences Master’s Degree Schools in North Carolina list.